iterative/dvc.org/content/docs/index.md

 software** built on top of the existing engineering toolset that you're already familiar with.

-You can find all the material and technical details needed to learn about DVC
-here: how to use it, how it works, and where to go for additional resources.

-## Before you start

 ✅ Please join our [community](/community) or use the [support](/support)
 channels if you have any questions or need specific help.
 We are very responsive ⚡.